pingcap/docs-cn/tiflash/troubleshoot-tiflash.md

 6. Check whether the remaining disk space of the machine (where `store` of the TiFlash node is) is sufficient.
 By default, when the remaining disk space is less than 20% of the `store` capacity (which is controlled by the `low-space-ratio` parameter), PD cannot schedule data to this TiFlash node.

-## TiFlash query time is unstable, and the error log prints many `Lock Exception` messages

-This is because large amounts of data are written to the cluster, which causes that the TiFlash query encounters a lock and requires query retry.

-You can set the query timestamp to one second earlier in TiDB.
-For example, if the current time is '2020-04-08 20:15:01', you can execute `set @@tidb_snapshot='2020-04-08 20:15:00';` before you execute the query.
-This makes less TiFlash queries encounter a lock and mitigates the risk of unstable query time.

 ## Some queries return the `Region Unavailable` error

 If the load pressure on TiFlash is too heavy and it causes that TiFlash data replication falls behind, some queries might return the `Region Unavailable` error.